PingOne Advanced Identity Cloud

 • User access behavior.
 Displays a graphical summary page of the typical access behavior for a selected user.
 You can access this page from the Activity detail page.

 • Tenant access behavior.
 Displays a graphical summary page of the typical access behavior for all users in the tenant.
-You can access this page on the Identity Cloud admin UI.
+You can access this page on the Advanced Identity Cloud admin UI.

 Autonomous Access nodes